Advance your career with a Michigan degree.

 Notification of admission decision:

-Students receiving an offer for full funding may take until April 15th to respond.
+Students receiving an offer for full funding may take until April 15th to respond for the fall term and until November 1st for the winter term.

 Transfer, Readmission, and Guest Student Applicants

-To recognize graduate credits earned in other accredited institutions of higher education, and in other schools and colleges of the University of Michigan (including the Flint and Ann Arbor campuses), the Rackham Graduate School has formulated a policy that provides for the transfer of graduate credit to its Master's and professional degree programs.
+The following conditions apply to recognize graduate credits earned in other accredited institutions of higher education and colleges of the University of Michigan (Flint and Ann Arbor campuses).
 All requests for transfer of credit are reviewed and must be approved by the department's program committee.

-Students previously enrolled in a graduate program may seek readmission by completing the Application for Graduate Readmission.
+Students previously enrolled in a graduate program may seek readmission by completing the Application for Graduate Readmission form.
 Ph.D. students seeking readmission should include a personal statement addressing the following questions:

 - Why did you discontinue your study in the program?